kirkgo/simple-crm/README.md

 ### How to use it ###

-In *config/* folder you will find three examples of database.yml file:
+In *config* folder you will find three samples of *database.yml* file:

 * database.yml.postgresql for PostgreSQL
 * database.yml.mysql for MySQL